Ghada6336/interninfotech-data-science-internship-task1/README.md

 This dataset contains detailed information about player performance and game progression.
 The `Player Details Table` includes personal and progress information for each player, while the `Level Details Table` provides data on the levels played, including performance metrics and difficulty settings.

 ## Company analysis

+The dataset provided contains information about employees, their departments, salaries, titles, and managerial positions.
+Data set schema is available in excel file.